 |H. C. Riggs.
 J. H. Hawley photo.|

 In 1850, Riggs traveled by wagon train to California, where he operated a hotel.
 He returned to Missouri to get married in 1852, but brought his bride back to California two years later.
 From there, they moved to Corvallis, Oregon, and then followed the rush to Idaho in early 1863.
-That June Major Pinkney Lugenbeel began planning for a fort along the Boise River.
-Riggs and some other businessmen knew that wherever he sited the fort would be a good spot for a town.
+That June, Major Pinkney Lugenbeel began planning for a fort along the Boise River.
+Riggs and some other businessmen knew that wherever he sited the fort was likely to be a good spot for a town.

 After Lugenbeel made his decision [blog, July 4], Riggs hurried down from Idaho City to meet a supply train coming in from Walla Walla.
 Reviewing the episode many years later, the Idaho Statesman, said (March 21, 1909), “At that time the cabin owned by Tom Davis and one near the site of the post were built but not occupied, so Mr. Riggs has the distinction of stretching the first tent and occupying it as the first citizen of the town.”